-Students who choose to disregard safety and dress codes will be asked to leave the class or laboratory session.
-Persistent dress and safety violations will be documented, placed in the student's citizenship file, and may jeopardize continuance in the MLS Program and at Andrews University.
+Students who disregard safety and dress codes will be asked to leave the class or laboratory session.
+Persistent dress and safety violations will be documented and noted in the student's citizenship file.
+Continued disregard for the dress code may jeopardize continuance in the MLS Program and at Andrews University.